danlevimb/sql-server-recovery-validation-framework/README.md

 This project provides a **production-oriented framework** for:

-- backup validation
+- Backup validation
-- point-in-time recovery (`STOPAT`)
+- Point-In-Time Recovery (`STOPAT`)
-- deterministic rollback using transaction marks (`STOPBEFOREMARK`)
+- Deterministic rollback using transaction marks (`STOPBEFOREMARK`)
-- selective data repair without full database restore

 It focuses on **real-world recovery scenarios**, not just backup generation.

 ---

-## Why This Project Exists?
+## Why this project exists?

 In many environments:

-- backups are taken successfully
+- Backups are taken successfully,
-- but recovery is never tested
+- but recovery is never tested and
-- and incident response depends on guesswork
+- incident response depends on guesswork

 This framework addresses that gap by providing: